great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/validation_actions/how_to_update_data_docs_as_a_validation_action.md

 Test that your new Action is configured correctly:

-Run the Checkpoint from your code to verify that no errors are thrown.
+Run the following command to run the Checkpoint and verify that no errors are returned:

 ```python
 import great_expectations as gx